teamniteo/handbook/5_People/personal-finances.md

 # Personal Finances

 Some Niteans have asked about investing and personal finance management, so we've prepared this short document for everyone interested.
+Don't consider this as financial advice but as an introduction into personal finances and investing.

 ## Basics